 If you type the letter ‘t’ in the shell of Thonny, the LED must change its state from on to off and vice versa.
 The screenshot below demonstrates the output in Thonny shell after the serial command ‘t’ was sent.

-Unlike the slightly complicated way to read serial data in Raspberry Pi Pico, it is easier to write serial data by just using the print()
+Unlike the slightly complicated way to read serial data, it is easier to write serial data by just using the print() statement.

 Using a Serial Terminal Program

-To communicate with software other than the IDE, you must disconnect Pico from the IDE.
-You can then either physically disconnect and reconnect the USB cable of Pi Pico, or reset Pi Pico by grounding the RUN pin.
+To communicate with software other than the IDE, you should close the IDE so that the serial communication channel with Pico is closed.
+Either physically disconnect and reconnect the USB cable of Pi Pico, or reset Pi Pico by grounding the RUN pin.
 This action will free the USB port so that other programs can communicate.

 I used PuTTY which is an open-source serial port communication utility.
 You need to identify the PORT to which your Pico is connected.
 In Windows, you can go to Device Manager and then select the Ports section, where you will find the PORT number.